 Collect your Biometric Residence Permit (BRP)

-If you chose to collect your BRP from the University, you can do this at the same time you present your passport and visa for verification at the Palatine Centre, Durham University.
+If you chose to collect your BRP from the University, you can do this when you attend your Right to Study Check at the Student Immigration Service, Palatine Centre.

 If you are from outside the European Economic Area (EEA), the University is required to check that you have (or have applied for) a valid Tier 4 visa / BRP or other immigration permission which allows you to remain in the UK and study at the University on your chosen programme.